Circular Trace Reconstruction: Introduction

 \subsubsection{Concurrent Work}

 We note that a very similar statement to Lemma \ref{Contiguous}, but for linear strings, was proven in independent concurrent work by Chen et. al. \cite[Theorem 2]{ChenDLSS20}, which provides a polynomial-sample algorithm for a ``smoothed'' variant of worst-case linear trace reconstruction.
 Many ideas in our proof of Lemma \ref{Contiguous} and their proof appear to overlap, though our proof is substantially shorter.
+We discuss the relation between our work and \cite{ChenDLSS20} further at the end of Section \ref{AverageCase}.